Trump blasts retailer Nordstrom, raising new concern on business ties

 By Nandita Bose and Timothy Gardner

+WASHINGTON/CHICAGO (Reuters) - (This February 8 story has been refiled to show HSN Inc has dropped Trump Home products, but sells Trump presidential memorabilia in paragraph 21.
+It did not sell Ivanka Trump products.)

-WASHINGTON/CHICAGO (Reuters) - President Donald Trump blasted department store chain Nordstrom Inc <JWN.N> on Wednesday for dropping his daughter Ivanka's clothing line, prompting critics to accuse him of misusing public office to benefit his family's sprawling business empire.
+President Donald Trump blasted department store chain Nordstrom Inc on Wednesday for dropping his daughter Ivanka's clothing line, prompting critics to accuse him of misusing public office to benefit his family's sprawling business empire.

 After Trump's highly unusual move to use a White House platform to intervene in a commercial matter involving his daughter, Nordstrom reiterated that its action last week was based on declining sales of the Ivanka Trump products.
 But White House spokesman Sean Spicer characterized the move as a "direct attack" on the president's policies.